The Way We Do Dentistry

 Behavior & Performance

-• Head shaking or tossing
+• Head shaking or tossing, especially while being ridden

-• Changes in behavior or temperament
+• Changes in response to training

 • Reluctance to work or perform